About Us

 Kerri and Kate founded Inclusive Healing Center in 2024 with a shared vision: to create a space where healing feels real and personal.
 We wanted to work side by side, supporting our clients in a setting that feels safe, welcoming, and genuinely warm.
 It was important to us to build something different — not just another business focused on the bottom line, but a true community where individuals feel seen, supported, and cared for.
 We dreamed of a therapy space that feels like a second home: cozy, inviting, and full of heart.

-Kerri Guadagni
+Dr. Kerri

 Kate Albarella